antimof/UxPlay/README.md

 Next install OpenSSL-1.1.1 and libplist:  these can be built from source (see below) but it's easier to get them using MacPorts "sudo port install openssl liblist-dev" or Brew "brew install openssl libplist".
-Only the static forms of the two  libraries will used: if you don't have MacPorts or Brew installed, you can just install one of these package-managers before building  uxplay, and uninstall it afterwards if you don't want to keep it.
+Only the static forms of the two libraries will used for the MacOS build, so they do not need to remain installed after you have built uxplay: if you don't have MacPorts or Brew installed, you can just install one of these package-managers before building  uxplay, and uninstall it afterwards if you don't want to keep it.
 Unfortunately, Fink's openssl11-dev package currently doesn't supply the static (libcrypto.a) form of the needed library libcrypto, and its libplist1 package is too old.